Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

-Thus, the device shown in Fig. \ref{fig:waveguide_transition}(c) acts as a nonreciprocal mode and frequency converter, like the device shown in Fig. \ref{fig:waveguide_transition}(a).
-Similarly, it can be operated as an isolator by including a spatial mode filter which scatters the odd mode into a radiation channel.
-Following the proposal in \cite{fang_photonic_2012}, this device is the photonic equivalent of the Aharonov-Bohm interferometer for electrons \cite{aharonov_significance_1959}.
+Thus, the device shown in Fig. \ref{fig:waveguide_transition}(c) acts as a nonreciprocal spatial mode and frequency converter, like the device shown in Fig. \ref{fig:waveguide_transition}(a).
+Similarly, it can be operated as an isolator by including a spatial mode filter which scatters or absorbs the odd spatial mode.
 We emphasize that, although the standing wave modulation given by (\ref{eq:eps_direct1}) and (\ref{eq:eps_direct2}) have local time-reversal symmetry, the entire device, which includes the combination of $\varepsilon_1(t)$ and $\varepsilon_2(t)$, does break (\ref{eqn:tr_eps}).

 The bandwidth and isolation of both the \textit{indirect} and \textit{direct} photonic transition isolators are determined by the dispersion of the waveguide modes \cite{yu_integrated_2010, fang_photonic_2012, williamson_broadband_2019a}.
 We now discuss how the required lengths of these two devices determines their bandwidth and isolation performance.
 For both the \textit{direct} and \textit{indirect} transition, the length of the modulated waveguide required for complete conversion is referred to as the coherence length.
 When the bands of the two modes are nearly parallel, i.e. $v_{g1}(\omega) \approx v_{g2}(\omega + \Omega) = v_g$, and the modulation frequency is much smaller than the optical frequency, i.e. $\Omega \ll \omega$, the coherence length is given by \cite{yu_integrated_2010}